-On day ten we make our way to a less known getaway, close to the small town of Chidenguele.
+On day ten we make our way to a lesser known beach getaway, close to the small town of Xai Xai.

 Day 11 kicks off super early for our journey into Kruger National Park, back in neighbouring South Africa.
 Leaving Mozambique early allows us to make the most of our game viewing time in Kruger Park today.

 This is South Africa's ultimate safari destination, harbouring a breathtaking diversity of flora and fauna.
 With any luck, we encounter two or more of the most famous of Kruger's inhabitants: the Big Five of Africa - lion, leopard, elephant, rhino and buffalo.
 The Big Five aside wildlife sightings frequently include giraffes, zebras, hippos, hyenas, wild dogs, baboons, warthogs, small predators and antelopes of numerous kinds.

 Our next lodge is located in Greater Kruger National Park, sharing unfenced boundaries with Kruger National Park, which enables wildlife to roam freely between the two.
 In the late afternoon, you have the option of embarking on a sunset game drive from the camp.
 On this optional three-hour game drive an expert guide takes you into Kruger in search of wildlife, stopping for sundowners in the bush.
 After watching the sunset over the bush you return to the lodge, looking out for nocturnal animals from the safari vehicle.